The best dog treats ever for the best dog ever.

 Do you have that one favorite snack that when you notice someone bought a new bag, your eyes light up and you get all excited about it?
-These Blue Buffalo training treats – Wild Bits Chicken Recipe are that snack for Maui.
-Her eyes honestly get a bit wider when she sees this bag come out and when she tastes these little chicken bits.
+These Blue Buffalo training treats – Wild Bits Chicken Recipe are snacks for Simba.
+Her eyes honestly get a bit wider when she sees this bag come out and when she tastes these little chicken bites.
 I do believe they are her happy place.

 We all know Blue Buffalo, they are a mega player in the pet food business.
-But among all of their foods and treats this little morsels might go unnoticed.
+But among all of their foods and treats, these little morsels might go unnoticed.
 Not because they are not worthy, but because they are in such a darn little bag.
 Not totally unexpected that they are in a small bag, as the treats themselves are each quite small.

 These Wild Bits are labeled as training treats and treats used for this purpose are generally smaller in size since dogs may often get quite a lot of them while training.
 Here’s a photo of a treat next to a dime so you have a size comparison.

 Blue Buffalo’s Wilderness product line is grain-free and high in protein.
 Their website states Blue Wilderness is “Inspired by the diet of wolves, true omnivores whose endurance is legendary, BLUE Wilderness is a protein-rich, grain-free food that contains more of the delicious meat dogs love.”
 Wondering if this means these treats will give Simba a little more endurance?
 Probably not but she thinks they are delicious anyway!

 The bag boasts some pretty nice things.
 These Blue Buffalo training treats contain:

 - deboned chicken which is a great source of protein